-Not every application can work as efficiently as a mobile interface.
 There are times when speed will be sacrificed because a user needs to be shown what to do.

 Sometimes users will have to focus on a task, fill out a form or download a large document.
 However, getting the balance right is the skill of a great designer.

 As a designer, how do you create the balance between speed and efficiency?
 How do you keep momentum while ensuring usability?